 - documentary evidence as to the share capital of the applicant;

-- a letter from a director confirming that the capital requirements specified by the Licensees (Capital Adequacy) Rules 2010 are satisfied; and
+- a letter from a director confirming that the capital requirements specified by the Licensees (Capital Adequacy) Rules 2021 are satisfied and

-An online personal questionnaire must be submitted through the GFSC's "Online PQ Portal" for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Compliance Officer or manager of the applicant.
+An online personal questionnaire and/or online appointment must be submitted through the GFSC's "Online PQ Portal" for each natural person who is a beneficial owner, controller, partner, director, company secretary, Money Laundering Reporting Officer, Compliance Officer or manager of the applicant.

 Upon receipt, the GFSC will assess and review the application pack and inform the applicant, or its professional advisers, of any matters requiring expansion or clarification.

-The GFSC aims to respond to applicants within 28 business days of receipt of a fully completed application pack.
+The GFSC aims to respond to applicants within 28 days of receipt of a fully completed application pack.
 A "Fast Track Licence" ("FTL") can be issued within an accelerated timescale (10 business days) for parties seeking to provide management services to Qualifying Investor Funds or registered funds.
-The intention of the FTL regime is to enable a fund application and a POI Licence application to be submitted for simultaneous consideration by the GFSC.

-1 Note A to Schedule 2 specifies that party A is performing a restricted activity where he contracts with party B for party B to perform a restricted activity.
+1 Note A to Schedule 2 specifies sthat party A is performing a restricted activity where he contracts with party B for party B to perform a restricted activity.

-2 Note C to Schedule 2 excludes joint enterprises and activities between group entities from being restricted activities.
+2 Note C to Schedule 2 exclude joint enterprises and activities between group entities from being restricted activities.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.